Scroll to top

 I was initially given a very early stage prototype that was used as a proof of concept while POKET was seeking funding.
 Starting with sketches and moving onto low-fidelity mockups, I iterated on the prototype a number of times and added new user flows.

-I decided to show a single user flow (as the entire project has over 40 screens) that I feel best displays the process I went through and shows the progression of the design.
-The screens attached below show multiple iterations of the most crucial user flow within the app; adding a merchant who is unmapped to the registry
+The entire project has over 40 screens, so below is a user flow that I feel best displays the process I went through and shows the progression of the design.
+The screens attached below show the most crucial user flow within the app; adding a merchant who is unmapped to the registry

-There were additional features I wanted to add to the app, but because of the restrictions I faced I had to simplify the design.
+There were additional features I wanted to add to the app, but because of the technology limitations and other restrictions in emerging markets, I had to simplify the design.
 This is evident when comparing early iterations to the final user flow.
-Iterations 2 and 3 give users the option to pick and choose quests and there’s lots of additional information/copy.
-As I learnt more about emerging markets, I understood that the design needed to be simplified.
-In the final iteration, the ability for users to check quests was removed.
+For example, the ability for users to check quests was removed.
 Instead, the same result has been achieved by asking users if they would like to answer additional questions once they have finished adding a merchant.
 The copy was also cut down significantly which made the content look cleaner when displayed on smaller screens and much easier for users to understand.

 Final Iteration: